 Eligible students will continue to receive federal grant aid until the student has earned the total number of credits normally required for the bachelor’s degree.
 PHEAA grants can be used during the fourth year of study if the student carries at least 12 undergraduate credits per semester.
 Partial PHEAA grants may be awarded during the fourth year if the student carries at least six undergraduate credits per semester.

 Graduate and undergraduate loans differ in the amount of money that a student is able to borrow.
 Generally speaking, a student in the program may borrow at the undergraduate level during the fourth year and at the graduate level (if desired) once the student has earned the total number of credits necessary for their bachelor’s degree program.

-Students can apply for graduate level loans using the Free Application for Federal Student Aid (FAFSA).
-Repayment obligation for undergraduate loans will be deferred until after the graduate degree is complete.
+Students can apply for graduate loans using the Free Application for Federal Student Aid (FAFSA).
+If a student chooses to borrow through a graduate loan, the repayment obligation for undergraduate loans can be deferred until after the graduate degree is complete.

 Students must maintain full-time status, which is a minimum of 12 credits each fall and spring semester, in order to continue to receive institutional aid.
 The 12 credits may be a combination of graduate and undergraduate course work.

 Students who enter the integrated program will follow the graduate financial aid and refund schedule for the spring and fall semesters, which means that refunds will not be issued until the tenth week of each semester.